 Several diagnostic technologies currently on the market promise to deliver results in one to six hours.
 But that doesn't tell the whole story.
 What they really provide is one hour to result after blood culture is completed.
 The blood culturing process typically takes two to six days.
 Effective antibiotic stewardship and treating critically ill sepsis patients cannot wait for blood culture to be completed.

 3i Diagnostics is different.
-Our technology lets clinicians identify the infection they are fighting in less than an hour.
+Our technology lets clinicians identify the infection they are fighting in less than 30 minutes.
 There’s no need for blood culturing—but the sample will remain intact for any further testing you choose to perform.

 A novel approach to infrared spectrometry